Cape Malay recipe for snoek

 Snoek Recipe

-Snoek is a versatile fish look at, FG Modellsport RC Cars that the Malay slaves in the original Cape Colony discovered and called "our food".
-It is classified as a game fish look at, Digital Photography Book and it has a tasty and firm, if oily flesh.
+Snoek is a versatile fish also see, Asian Sculptures that the Malay slaves in the original Cape Colony discovered and called "our food".
+It is classified as a game fish also see, Collectible Watches and Clocks and it has a tasty and firm, if oily flesh.
 There are many ways to cook snoek.
 Although a popular South African Cape Malay recipe is for braising it, called smoorsnoek.
 In fact in the early days of the Cape Colony (17th century) it was one of the most popular cooking methods.
 Today the South African Cape Malay recipe for smoorsnoek is still very popular among the Cape Malays.
-Sometimes other fish look at, Mr. is used for this traditional South African Cape Malay recipe, in which case it is called smoorvis (braised fish).
+Sometimes other fish have a look at, Model Car Display Cabinets is used for this traditional South African Cape Malay recipe, in which case it is called smoorvis (braised fish).

 Ingredients for Snoek Recipe